Financial Constraints to Exporting: Experimental Evidence from Rwanda

 Primary Outcomes (explanation)

 1) Total firm credit access: we will measure total borrowing from firm-level surveys on the loan portfolio.
-The objective is to analyze whether firms substitute away from commercial loans at market rates and whether they increase their total borrowing.
+We may supplement this with data from the National Credit Registry, if we are granted data access by the Central Bank of Rwanda.
+The objective is to analyze whether firms substitute away from commercial loans or increase their total borrowing.

 2) Firm revenue, employment and export performance: we will measure these outcomes in administrative data, using CIT, PAYE and customs data, respectively.
 Export performance will be separated into the extensive margin (any exporting) and several intensive margin measures (total exports, number of export destinations, number of products exported).